sivasamraj/mall/README.md

 * Update the property "file.path.input" in application.properties file with the location of the above file example :  file.path.input=/home/sam/Dev/mall/input.csv

-* build the project with command "maven clean package" and execute it like any other jar file " java -jar <jar-file-path>"
+* build the project with command "mvn clean package" and execute it like any other jar file " java -jar <jar-file-path>"

 ### Who do I talk to? ###